 Can My Child Still Do Sports?

 Yes.
-Many patients continue sport, sometimes with the brace on, sometimes off.
+Many patients continue sport, sometimes with the brace on, mostly off.
 Our clinicians provide individual guidance on which activities are suitable and how to manage brace breaks.
+In fact children are allowed an additional three hours each day out of their brace for exercise, whether that is general exercise, sport or scoliosis specific exercise and this tends to motivate children to be more active!

 What About School?